Tim Conway: Autobiography

 Conway's memoir What's So Funny?: My Hilarious Life was on The New York Times Best Seller list its first week on sale.

 Religion

-Tony Rossi interviewed Conway on November 20, 2013, on his podcast Christopher Closeup (on Patheos), and Conway revealed that he had converted to Catholicism.
+Tony Rossi interviewed Conway on November 20, 2013, on his podcast Christopher Closeup (on Patheos), and Conway revealed that he had returned to Catholicism, the faith he was born into.
 This was also reported in an interview with Raymond Arroyo on his EWTN program The World Over.

 Philanthropy

 In June 2010, Conway returned to his hometown of Chagrin Falls, Ohio, to put on fund-raising performances at the Chagrin Valley Little Theatre to kick off its capital campaign.

 He was a spokesperson for the United Leukodystrophy Foundation.

 Interests

 A fan of thoroughbred horse racing and an occasional racehorse owner, Conway was the co-founder and vice-president of the board of directors of the Don MacBeth Memorial Jockey Fund.

 Illness and death

-In September 2018, SpongeBob SquarePants showrunner Vincent Waller commented that during the time Conway was recording dialogue for the seagull in The SpongeBob Movie: Sponge Out of Water (which was released in 2015), he was having trouble recording due to health issues.
-These issues led to his retirement from playing Barnacle Boy and from acting as a whole in 2016.
+In September 2018, SpongeBob SquarePants executive producer Vincent Waller commented that during the time Conway was recording dialogue for the seagull in The SpongeBob Movie: Sponge Out of Water (which was released in 2015), he was having trouble recording due to health issues.
+These issues led to his complete retirement from acting in 2016; he had previously retired from playing Barnacle Boy in 2012, following his and Mermaid Man's retirement due to Ernest Borgnine's death.

 In 2018, Conway was diagnosed with dementia due to normal pressure hydrocephalus.
 He had surgery to have a ventricular shunt placed.
-His daughter Kelly and his wife Char both wanted sole conservatorship over his health and a suit was filed at the Superior Court of Los Angeles.
+His daughter Kelly and his wife Char both wanted sole conservatorship over his health, and a suit was filed at the Superior Court of Los Angeles.
 Kelly wanted him to be in his home, not in a facility, for privacy reasons.
-Char was not allowing his daughter Kelly to visit him or talk to doctors and caregivers regarding his health.
-It was discovered that his care was being neglected by his wife Char and her daughter.
-Judge Robert Wada ruled against Kelly and in March 2019 his wife was granted conservatorship because she was named power of attorney.
-After a long legal battle, mediation was necessary to put rules in place to allow Kelly visitation.
+Judge Robert Wada ruled against Kelly, and in March 2019 his wife was appointed as his conservator.

 Conway died on May 14, 2019, at the age of 85 from complications of normal pressure hydrocephalus at a care facility in Los Angeles.
+He is buried at Westwood Village Memorial Park.